kvql/bunsceal/README.md

 ```

 > [!NOTE]
-> For Segment Level 2 properties under any listed SecEnv, where the property is missing or blank, the values will be inherited from the Segment Level 1.
+> For Segment Level 2 properties under any listed SegL1, where the property is missing or blank, the values will be inherited from the Segment Level 1.
 >
 > e.g for sandbox in the above example, the SegL2 will be list as being under the Sandbox SegL1with the same properties.